nathaniel1616/4-puppy-raffle-audit/audit-data/report.md

 **Impact:** Miners and Malicious attackers can predict the winner to suit their needs.

 **Proof of Concept:**
-1. This code is in the test `PuppyRaffleTest::testSelectWinner` to select the winner
+1. This code is in the test `PuppyRaffleTest::testSelectWinner` to select the winner.
 2. Whenever is code below is run, it will always select the playerFour as the winner all the time .
 This is not a random .
 ```javascript
     function testSelectWinner() public playersEntered {